Tryd0g0lik/Tryd0g0lik/README.md

 # Hi 👋🏼 I'm Denis Korolev.
 My name in online is Workaholic.
 ![For me is interesting to work with you and your team a long time.](https://github.com/Tryd0g0lik/Tryd0g0lik/blob/main/img/gitHub.png)

+*Note: First , I want say what — my a conversational English is very bad.\
-*Note: Bad I can a read and write text (it’s comments of code and documentation of code) or chatting with teams.
+Bad I can a read and write text (it’s comments of code and documentation of code) or chatting with teams.
 It’s all very free.
-More information about me you can see in my file.
-Below, You can see the links on the resume.*
+More information about me, you can see in my file.
+Below, You can see the links on the resume.\
+I hope, your team will help me and pull up me.*

 ## Resume & Portfolio: